TULiberalArts/Latin-American-Studies/pages/study-abroad.md

 # custom variables
 sidebar: sidebars/study-abroad.html
 ---
 Latin American Studies students have numerous study abroad opportunities.
 Don’t restrict your to just the classroom—get out into the Spanish, Portuguese and French speaking worlds!
-Consider enrolling in the [Latin American Studies Semester](#program-overview) to study abroad in [Ecuador](#about-quito-ecuador) for three weeks!
+Consider enrolling in the [Latin American Studies Semester](#program-overview) to study abroad in Latin American for three weeks!

 Additionally, [The Office of Education Abroad](https://studyabroad.temple.edu/) offers students an exciting gamut of study abroad opportunities in Latin America by approved university programs.